 We expect that new stores will be a key driver of growth in our net revenue and operating profit in the future.
 Our results of operations have been and will continue to be materially affected by the timing and number of new store openings.
 As stores mature, profitability typically increases significantly.
 The performance of new stores is dependent upon factors such as the time of year of a particular opening, the amount of store pre-opening costs, labor and occupancy costs in the specified market, level of participation in managed care plans, and location, including whether they are in new or existing markets.
-We typically incur higher than normal associate costs at the time of a new store opening associated with set-up and other opening costs, including training and development of our store associates.
-The multi-year maturation process of our stores is influenced by customer purchasing behavior in our industry.
-Consumers return for eye exams every 20 months on average and a considerable majority of our customers are repeat buyers.
-Our planned store expansion will place increased demands on our operational, managerial, administrative and other resources.
-Managing our growth effectively will require us to continue to enhance our store management systems, financial and management controls and information technology.
-We will also be required to hire, train and retain optometric professionals, store management and store personnel, which, together with increased marketing costs, may affect our operating margins.
-The impact of the COVID-19 pandemic on our multi-year maturation process of our stores, customer purchasing behaviors and patterns remain uncertain and affects and relevant risk exposures may be exacerbated by the immediate and ongoing threat of the COVID-19 pandemic.
+The impact of the COVID-19 pandemic on our ability to open new stores, the multi-year maturation process of our stores and customer purchasing behaviors and patterns remain uncertain and effects and relevant risk exposures may be exacerbated by the ongoing COVID-19 pandemic.